pre-commit/action/README.md

 - installs python
 - sets up the `pre-commit` cache

-Hopefully in the future when `actions` matures the yaml can be simplified.

 ### using this action with custom invocations

 By default, this action runs all the hooks against all the files.  `extra_args`